vicmertens/Process-Mining/readme.md

 processmining2.Rmd is analyzing production data which has start and completion time stamps.
 In that case we can look at the duration of each step.

+For both examples the input files as well as the resulting html markdown document are included in this post.